2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Preliminaries

-If such a model were to exist, it would na\"{i}vely have a degenerate ground state manifold consisting of all configurations with zero \emph{rotational} component of the coarse-grained field $\bm{E}$.
-The excitations would be sources of the \emph{curl} of $\bm{E}$ which, in Maxwell electrodynamics, would be a current-carrying wire---a \emph{string-like} object---coupled by an emergent Ampere's law, rather than the point-charge sources of the divergence of $\bm{E}$ in spin ice.
+If such a microscopic spin lattice model were to exist, it would na\"{i}vely have a degenerate ground state manifold consisting of all configurations with zero \emph{rotational} component of the coarse-grained field $\bm{E}$.
+The excitations would be sources of the curl of $\bm{E}$ via an emergent Ampere-like law which, in Maxwell electrodynamics, would be a current-carrying wire---a \emph{string-like} object---rather than the point-charge sources of the divergence of $\bm{E}$ in spin ice.

+As we will see in much greater detail in \cref{sec:2-form-classical,sec:QSV}, such a coarse-grained theory can be naturally mathematically formulated in terms of an anti-symmetric rank-2 tensor field, called a 2-form, as alluded to in the Introduction.
+We can see that the coarse-grained theory in \cref{eq:S_vort} can be expressed in terms of a tensor field by writing the curl in components as $(\nabla \times \bm{E})_i = \epsilon_{ijk}\partial_j E_k$, where $\epsilon_{ijk}$ is the fully anti-symmetric Levi-Civita symbol.
+The zero-curl condition enforced at zero temperature can then be expressed as a Gauss law $\partial_j \tilde{E}_{ij}=0$, where $\tilde{E}_{ij} = \epsilon_{ijk}E_k$ is a rank-2 anti-symmetric tensor, i.e. a 2-form.
+The charge density of this theory, the violation of the zero-curl condition, carries a vector index, defined by the Gauss law $\partial_j \tilde{E}_{ij} \equiv \mathscr{j}_i$.
+It automatically satisfies $\partial_i \mathscr{j}_i = 0$ since $\tilde{E}$ is anti-symmetric, meaning that the ``field lines'' of the vector field $\bm{\mathscr{j}}$ do not end, i.e. the excitations are \emph{closed} strings.
+Intuitively, they may be viewed as vortex strings which source the vorticity of $\bm{E}$.